FilipPietryga/FilipPietryga/README.md

-I'm a 21 year old computer science student and i-hope-so future data scientist also interested in cybersecurity and game development.
+I'm a 21 year old computer science student and I-hope-so future data scientist also interested in cybersecurity and game development.

 My projects include a wide array of languages such as
   - Python